Khufu: Statues

 Excavations at Saqqara in 2001 and 2003 revealed a pair of terracotta statues depicting a lion goddess (possibly Bastet or Sekhmet).
 On her feet two figures of childlike kings are preserved.
 While the right figurine can be identified as king Khufu by his Horus name, the left one depicts king Pepy I of 6th dynasty, called by his birth name.
 The figurines of Pepy were added to the statue groups in later times, because they were placed separately and at a distance from the deity.

 This is inconsistent with a typical statue group of the Old Kingdom—normally all statue groups were built as an artistic unit.
 The two statue groups are similar to each other in size and scale but differ in that one lion goddess holds a scepter.
 The excavators point out that the statues were restored during the Middle Kingdom, after they were broken apart.
 However, it seems that the reason for the restoration lay more in an interest in the goddess, than in a royal cult around the king figures: their names were covered with gypsum.

 The Palermo Stone reports on its fragment C-2 the creation of two oversize standing statues for the king; one is said to have been made of copper, the other of pure gold.

 Furthermore, several alabaster and travertine fragments of seated statues, which were found by George Reisner during his excavations at Giza, were once inscribed with Khufu's full royal titulary.
 Today, the complete or partially preserved cartouches with the name Khufu or Khnum-Khuf remain.
 One of the fragments, that of a small seated statue, shows the legs and feet of a sitting king from the knuckles downward.
 To the right of them the name ...fu in a cartouche is visible, and it can easily be reconstructed as the cartouche name Khufu.

 Two further objects are on display at the Roemer- und Pelizaeus-Museum Hildesheim.
 These are also made of alabaster.
 One of them shows the head of a cat goddess (most probably Bastet or Sekhmet).
-The position of her right arm suggests that the bust once belonged to a statue group similar to the well-known triad of Mycerinus.
+The position of her right arm suggests that the bust once belonged to a statue group similar to the well-known triad of Menkaure.

 Several statue heads might have belonged to Khufu.
 One of them is the so-called "Brooklyn head" of the Brooklyn Museum in New York City.
 It is 54.3 cm large and made of pink granite.
 Because of its chubby cheeks the head is assigned to Khufu as well as to king Huni.
 A similar object is on display at the State Collection of Egyptian Art in Munich.
 The head is made of limestone and is comparatively small at only 5.7 cm.